pangope/Pangolian/README.md

 Tubist
 VR is cool

-My profile picture was partially made with DALL·E 2, please don't execute me, I made it before all the stigma came to be
+My profile picture was partially made with DALL·E 2, please don't execute me, I made it before all the stigma

 <!---
 Pangolian/Pangolian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.